brianmwhite/HariFun_166_Morphing_Clock/README.md

 This is a Python / Circuit Python port of HariFun_166_Morphing_Clock

+I've modified further for my use in [MatrixPortal_MorphingClock](https://github.com/brianmwhite/MatrixPortal_MorphingClock)

 From the original:

 >Read what this code is all about on [Instructable](https://www.instructables.com/id/Morphing-Digital-Clock/).